Both content marketing and SEO function in parallel universes.

 3. Remain Focused on Your Specialty

-For example, Online Business Publication has a whole lot of links.
-So, what kinds of websites are linked to OBP?
+For example, Online Business Publication (OBP) has a whole lot of links.
+So, what kinds of websites are linked to this site?

 Question: How did Online Business Publication come across such a great link and high relevance?